jfbouzereau/explorer/README.md

 ##### Selection based on a categorical field
 * Use a type of graph that allows to split the dataset into the desired groups : pie chart, bar chart, treemap.
 * Drag the slice of the group to be processed out of the graph, onto the workspace.
-* This creates a new pie graph with a selection equal to the slice's category.
+* This creates a new pie chart with a selection equal to the slice's category.
 * Drag the icon of the wanted analysis onto this second graph.
 It will change its type, but will retain the selection.
 The type of graph can be changed as many times as wished, all the analyses will be conducted on the same selection.

 Conversely, the selection of an existing graph can be changed by dragging a pie slice onto its